 The annual parking pass will definitely pay for itself the more times you go.

 So, there you have 6 places in which you can park in New Smyrna Beach while visiting.

 If you are a current resident then chances are you already have your annual parking pass if you are a current resident and don’t have we recommend you get one.

-Especially, if you go the beach often because you will be saving money.
-From experience our favorite place to park was in the Hiles Boulevard!
+Especially, if you go to the beach often because you will be saving money.
+From experience, our favorite place to park was in Hiles Boulevard!

 Why?
 You might ask.
 Well, for the tranquility of not having to deal with tourists.